Real estate license cost in Texas: A comprehensive breakdown

 Some applicants may encounter or choose to pay for additional costs depending on their situation and preparation level:

-- Fitness determination: $52 (if required for applicants with prior legal history)
+- Fitness determination: $52 (option for applicants with prior legal history)

 - Exam prep programs and additional study tools